-Our Federation understands the importance of working closely with our parents as they hold the knowledge and understanding of the child from birth and in the home environment.
+At Marshland Academy we understand the importance of working closely with our parents as they hold the knowledge and understanding of the child from birth and in the home environment.
 Therefore, we aim to develop effective and positive relationships with our parents/carers to promote the best outcomes for our children.
 We aim to do this by:

-- working effectively with all other agencies supporting children and their parents - giving parents and carers opportunities to play an active and valued role in their child's education - making parents and carers feel welcome and valued
+- working effectively with all other agencies supporting children and their parents - giving parents and carers opportunities to play an active and valued role in their child's education - making parents and carers feel welcome and valued - encouraging parents and carers to inform school of any difficulties they feel their child may be having or other needs their child may have which need addressing - instilling confidence that the school will listen and take appropriate measures to ensure the child receives the relevant support needed. - focussing on the child's strengths as well as areas of additional need - agreeing targets for all children, in particular, those not making expected progress and, for some children identified as having SEND, involving parents in the drawing-up and monitoring progress against these targets

-- encouraging parents and carers to inform school of any difficulties they feel their child may be having or other needs their child may have which need addressing - instilling confidence that the school will listen and appropriately. - · focussing on the child's strengths as well as areas of additional need - agreeing targets for all children, in particular, those not making expected progress and, for some children identified as having SEND, involving parents in the drawingup and monitoring progress against these targets - · making parents and carers aware of sources of information, advice and support - providing all information in an accessible way for parents with English as and Additional Language - producing a SEND Information Report that will be published on the school website - publishing information about the Pupil Premium (expenditure and impact) on the school website.
+- making parents and carers aware of sources of information, advice and support - providing all information in an accessible way for parents with English as an Additional Language - producing a SEND Information Report that will be published on the school website publishing information about the Pupil Premium (expenditure and impact) on the - school website.